-Acknowledging that key methodologies from the CACM and SOGL Regulations mentioned in the

-Introduction are still not implemented in the CCRs in which APG is actively involved as a member TSO, APG cannot count on them in relation to the assessment and fulfilment of the 70% capacity criterion, respectively a lower target capacity according to an national action plan as of 1 January 2021 (hereinafter "relevant target capacity" or " $MACZT{min}$ ").
+Acknowledging that key methodologies from the CACM and SOGL Regulations mentioned in the Introduction are still not implemented in the CCRs in which APG is actively involved as a member TSO, APG cannot count on them in relation to the assessment and fulfilment of the 70% capacity criterion, respectively a lower target capacity according to the national action plan as of 1 January 2022 (hereinafter "relevant target capacity" or " $MACZT{min}$ ").

-Based on this, the application of the minimum capacity in accordance with Article 16(8) of the Regulation 2019/943 respectively the target capacity according to the national action plan (for borders using a coordinated net transmission capacity and for borders using a flow-based approach) from 01 January 2021 on, endangers the operational security due to the 2 foreseeable grounds stated in Table 1, which are further elaborated in this Article.
-These foreseeable grounds are relevant for all Austrian borders of the Core CCR (AT/CZ, AT/HU, AT/SI and AT/DE) if not explicitly specified otherwise.
+Based on this, the application of the minimum capacity in accordance with Article 16(8) of the Regulation 2019/943 respectively the target capacity according to the national action plan (for borders using a coordinated net transmission capacity and for borders using a flow-based approach) from 01 January 2022 on, endangers the operational security due to the foreseeable ground stated in Table 1, which is further elaborated in this Article.
+This foreseeable ground is relevant for all Austrian borders of the Core CCR (AT/CZ, AT/HU, AT/SI and AT/DE) if not explicitly specified otherwise.

-No. Description 3.1 Lack of concepts and IT-tools Insufficient concepts and IT-tools for capacity calculation and capacity validation (in line with the Regulation 2019/943) in the different capacity calculation areas.)
-3.2 Systemic issues Usage of CNEC capacity > threshold by loop flows and PST flows (lack of cross-CCR coordination), margin for uncoordinated transits and absence of consideration of 3rd country flows in the capacity calculation.
+No. Description 3.1 Systemic issues Usage of CNEC capacity > threshold by loop flows and PST flows (lack of cross-CCR coordination), margin for uncoordinated transits and absence of consideration of 3rd country flows in the capacity calculation.